jonjts/nodejs_api/README.md

 # nodejs_api
 Project created using step by step of Rocketset course.
+This is a litter api project to get start with nodeJS.

 How to start from scratch<br>
 1. npm init -y